 Turn the NNS box gear from Zero to Sample [1], allowing around fifteen seconds for the pressure transducer to switch recording functions [2].

 Talent turning the gear on the NNS box from Zero to Sample.
-Authors: Is this performed on screen?

 Shot of the pressure transducer to switch recording functions